Norðleoda laga

-Norðleoda laga is a set of laws apparently pertaining to the Anglo-Saxon kingdom of Northumbria.
+Norðleoda laga ('Laws of the North-People') is a set of laws apparently pertaining to the Anglo-Saxon kingdom of Northumbria.
 Mention of a Northumbrian king suggests that the text originates before the mid-tenth century, when Northumbria ceased to be an independent kingdom.
 The text comprises a list of the wergelds payable on the killing of people of different social statuses, with the following values: